iamnoah/writeCapture/README.md

 # Usage #

+The easiest way to use writeCapture is through the [jQuery plugin](tree/master/plugin/).
+The remainder of this documentation will describe somewhat lower level use cases and go into the finer details of the library.

-In these example, note that `writeCapture.sanitize` doesn't execute scripts, the scripts are executed by jQuery and the browser when the HTML returned by `sanitize` is inserted into the page via `html()`, `replaceWith()` or any other jQuery HTML manipulation method.
+In the examples below, note that `writeCapture.sanitize` doesn't execute scripts, the scripts are executed by jQuery and the browser when the HTML returned by `sanitize` is inserted into the page via `html()`, `replaceWith()` or any other jQuery HTML manipulation method.
 You don't have to use jQuery, but your